Project 64 (Mini Cooper): 2012 record

 On 16 August 2012, Project '64 broke the world land speed record for a forced induction competition coupe petrol car of 751cc to 1000cc in Record class I/BGCC.

 The record is calculated on two runs: a qualifying run (faster than the existing record) and a record run (fast enough to provide an average greater than the existing record).
 The qualifying run was timed at 142.103 mph, and the record run was even faster at 151.087 mph, giving an average of 146.595 mph.
 The record was listed under Classic Cars Ltd (the name under which the car was entered).

 On its last run, the Project '64 car achieved an officially recorded speed of 156.045 mph.
 Technical issues and lack of time prevented the team from converting this into a record.

 2014 record attempt

 Although Project '64 planned to return to Bonneville Salt Flats in August 2014 to attempt to raise the record above 150 mph, the plans were cancelled due to logistical difficulties and costs.

 2015 record attempt

 In 2015 Project '64 again planned to return to Bonneville Salt Flats for Speed Week.
 The car was shipped to Los Angeles but Speed Week was cancelled due to poor track conditions.
 The car remained in the USA in storage in Lancaster, California.

 2016 record attempt

-The Project '64 team are returning to Bonneville Salt Flats for Speed Week 2016, August 13-19.
+The Project '64 team returned to Bonneville Salt Flats for Speed Week 2016, August 13-19.